adrtod/rchallenge/README.md

 Install
 =======
-Install the latest version of the package from github
+Install the latest version of the R package from github

 ```
 require(devtools)